 People managers also play an important role.
 Training managers to create trust and psychological safety lays the groundwork for tough feedback conversations.
 Managers decide who gets visible stretch projects, so it’s important they’re trained to think about how they’re distributed.
-And when managers have direct reports that are struggling, they should know to look not just at the employee’s performance, but whether the systems and resources are actually supporting each employee.
+When managers have direct reports that are struggling, they should know to look not just at the employee’s performance, but whether the systems and resources are actually supporting each employee.

 Creating an equitable workplace is at the core of an organization.
 Why do you exist as an organization?
 What kind of workplace do you want to create for the people you work for you?
 The people you want to serve your customers?